open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Bouncing a baby to sleep/Bouncing a baby to sleep.md

 substitutions:
   params:
     vars:
-      person1: aunt
+      person1: father
-      person2: brother
+      person2: uncle
       title: Bouncing a Baby to Sleep
       units: $N/m$
-    m1: 73.7
+    m1: 74.9
-    m2: 61.1
+    m2: 98.8
-    m_b: 7.41
+    m_b: 2.21
-    f: 2.15
+    f: 1.54
     part3:
       ans1:
+        value: Add more air to increase the pressure in the ball.
+Increased pressure makes the ball 'stiffer'.
+      ans2:
         value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
-      ans2:
+      ans3:
         value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
-      ans3:
+      ans4:
         value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
-      ans4:
+      ans5:
         value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'stiffer'.
-      ans5:
+      ans6:
         value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
-      ans6:
+      ans7:
         value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
-      ans7:
+      ans8:
         value: Add more air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
-      ans8:
-        value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
 ---
 # {{ params.vars.title }}
 Some babies like to  be bounced to calm them down.